Turtleca/Uma-Tournament/umas/README.md

 "strategy" : "Sasi",
 ```

-NOTE: `strategyAptitude` is dependant on this selection.
+NOTE: `strategyAptitude` is dependent on this selection.
 Make sure your aptitude matches the strategy chosen!

 ---